gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/issues/49056) in GitLab 11.7.

 Some applications need to define secret variables that are accessible by the deployed application.
-Starting in GitLab 11.7, Auto DevOps will now detect variables where the key starts with `K8S_SECRET_` and make these prefixed variables available to the deployed application, as environment variables.
+Auto DevOps detects variables where the key starts with `K8S_SECRET_` and make these prefixed variables available to the deployed application, as environment variables.